Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Computation of frequency inequalities

 \subsection{Quadratic constraints for self-adjoint derivatives}

-Before we start developing numerical methods, let us consider more delicate quadratic constraints and the corresponding frequency inequalities.
-Such constraints arise in the case when in terms of \eqref{EQ: LipschitzFprimeDelay} we have $\mathbb{M}=\mathbb{U}$ and $F'(\wp)$ is a self-adjoint operator.
-For example, the conditions are satisfied in the study of equations with scalar nonlinearities and measurements.
+Before we begin developing approximation schemes, let us consider quadratic constraints that are somewhat more delicate than those in \eqref{EQ: DelayCompStandardChoiceQC}.
+Such constraints arise in the case when in terms of \eqref{EQ: LipschitzFprimeDelay} we have $\mathbb{M}=\mathbb{U}$ and $F'(\wp)$ is self-adjoint.
+For example, these conditions are satisfied in the study of equations with scalar nonlinearities and measurements.